vdelanno/convida/assets/txt-en.md

 It is really unlikely.
 It hasn’t been found the COVID-19 virus in the fluid surrounding the baby in the womb.

 ¿Can a pregnant woman be vaccinated against the COVID-19 virus?
 Yes.
-Every pregnant woman must be vaccinated against the COVID-19 virus, even more so if she is at risk of getting infected.
+Despite the limited data about pregnant women and COVID-19 vaccines, it is recommended that pregnant women get vaccinated due to the high risk of developing severe COVID-19.

 ¿Should delivery of a pregnant woman who had COVID-19 be induced earlier?
 No. A pregnant woman who has recovered from COVID-19 should have the same delivery schedule as someone who did not have COVID-19.